vuejs/v2.vuejs.org/src/v2/guide/testing.md

 #### First-class error reporting

 When tests fail, it is critical that your component testing framework provides useful error logs that help to minimize the amount of time it takes to debug the problem.
-In addition to simply telling you what test fails, they should also provides context for why a test fails, e.g., what is expected vs what was received.
+In addition to simply telling you what test fails, they should also provide context for why a test fails, e.g., what is expected vs what was received.

 ### Recommendations